 Thus, the top five of the last two years looked like this: USA, France, England, Russian Federation, Germany.
 Israel with its $ 6,9 billion would get the 6 place, and considering the unimportant growth of the state’s military sales, it could hardly believe that it could take the 4 place in 2010 g.
 In SIPRI, the arrangement of 2009 exporters was made different: US ($ 6,7 billion in 1990 prices), Russian Federation ($ 5,6 billion), Germany ($ 2,4 billion), France ($ 1,9 billion), England ( $ 1,02 billion.).
 Israel occupied 8-place, being behind Spain ($ 998 million) and China ($ 1 billion).
 However, in perspective, the positions of states may turn out to be completely different.

-Given the rapid growth of the military-industrial sector in China and Israel’s attempts to enter the international export market weapons with new proposals, obviously, will make significant adjustments in the balance of power.
-It may well be that the supremacy of the United States and Russia, in the coming years, may end up in the arms trade market, will be filled by new players!
+Given the rapid growth of the military-industrial sector in China and Israel’s attempt to enter the international arms export market with new proposals, it is clear that significant corrections will be made in the alignment of forces.
+It may well be that the supremacy of the United States and Russia, in the coming years may end in the arms trade market, will be filled with new players!